openframeworks/ofBook/04_animation/chapter.md

 I have several particle examples that use this approach, and while I won't go deeply into them, I'll try to explain some interesting ideas you might find

+### particle class

+The particle class in all of the examples is very straight forward.

+	class particle{

+	    public:

+	        ofPoint pos;
+	        ofPoint vel;
+	        ofPoint frc;
+	        float damping;

+	        particle();
+	        void setInitialCondition(float px, float py, float vx, float vy);

+	        void resetForce();
+	        void addForce(float x, float y);
+	        void addDampingForce();

+	        void update();
+	        void draw();
+	};

+For variables, it has ofPoint objects for position, velocity and force (abbreviated as pos, vel and frc).
+It also has a variable for damping, which represents how much this object slows down over time.
+A damping of 0 would mean not slowing down at all, and as damping gets higher, it's like adding more friction - imagine rolling a ball on ice, conrete or sand, it would slow down at different rates.

+In terms of functions, it has a contructor which sets some internal variables like damping and a setInitialCondition() that allows you to set the position and velocity of the particle.
+Think about this as setting up its initial state, and from here you let the particle play out.
+The next three functions are about forces (we'll see more) -- the first one, `resetForce()`, clears all the internal force variable frc.
+Forces are not cummualtive across frames, so at the start of every frame we clear it.  `addForce()` adds a force in a given direction, useful for constant forces, like gravity.  `addDampingForce()` adds a force opposite velocity (damping is a force felt opposite the direction of travel).
+Finally, update takes forces and adds it to velocity, and takes velocity and adds it to position.
+Draw just draws a dot where position is.

+The particle class is really simple, and throughout these examples, we add complexity to it.
+In general though formula you will see in all the examples is:

+	for (int i = 0; i < particles.size(); i++){
+		particles[i].resetForce();
+	}

+	// <------ magic happens here --------->

+	for (int i = 0; i < particles.size(); i++){
+		particles[i].update();
+	}

+where the magic is happening between the reset force and update.
+Although these examples increase in complexity, they do so simply by adding new functions to the particle class, and adding more things between reset and update.

+**[note: add screenshot of simple particle examples]**

+### simple forces, repulsion and attraction

+In the next few examples, I added a few functions to the particle:

+	void addRepulsionForce( float px, float py, float radius, float strength);
+	void addAttractionForce( float px, float py, float radius, float strength);
+	void addClockwiseForce( float px, float py, float radius, float strength);
+	void addCounterClockwiseForce( float px, float py, float radius, float strength);

+They essentially adds forces based on a circle.

+**[note: circle force graph here]**

+### particle particle interaciton

+### local interactions lead to global behavior

+I want to take a moment and focus on this example.

 ## where to go further